aatuh/recsys/web/public/readme-root.md

   starts in a deterministic, offline-friendly mode.
 - `make catalog-backfill` and `make catalog-refresh SINCE=24h` help populate and keep catalog metadata/embeddings fresh (run after adjusting the `.env`).
+- `make collab-factors SINCE=24h` materialises collaborative item/user factors
+  so `/v1/bandit/recommendations` and `/v1/recommendations` can draw from the ALS candidate source during development.

 ## Recommendation Algorithms Used